On the derived category of 1-motives: Outline

-We then proceed to compute $\LAlb (X)$ for a smooth scheme $X$: in principle this determines $\LAlb$ on the whole of $\DM_\gm^\eff$, since this category is generated by the $M(X)$.
-It is related with the ``Albanese scheme" $\cA_{X/k}$ of \cite{ram} (extending the Serre Albanese variety of \cite{serrealb}) in the following way: $\LAlb(X)$ is a ``$3$-extension" of $\cA_{X/k}$ by the Cartier dual of the N\'eron-Severi group of $X$, that we define as the \'etale sheaf represented by cycles of codimension $1$ on $X$ modulo algebraic equivalence.
-(See Theorem \ref{trunc}.)
+In Theorem \ref{trunc}, we compute $\LAlb (X):=\LAlb(M(X))$ for any smooth scheme $X$: in principle this determines $\LAlb$ on the whole of $\DM_\gm^\eff$ since this category is generated by the $M(X)$.
+It is related to the ``Albanese scheme" $\cA_{X/k}$ of \cite{ram} (extending the Serre Albanese variety of \cite{serrealb}) in the following way: $\LAlb(X)$ is a ``$3$-extension" of $\cA_{X/k}$ by the Cartier dual of the N\'eron-Severi group of $X$, that we define as the \'etale sheaf given by cycles of codimension $1$ on $X$ modulo algebraic equivalence.
 We deduce that $\LA{1}(X)$ is isomorphic to the $1$-motive $\Alb^- (X)$ of \cite{BSAP} (corresponding to the Serre Albanese).